manishraj27/mern-project-cli/README.md

 - **One Command Setup**: Generate both frontend and backend with a single command
 - **Industry-Standard Structure**: Pre-configured folder structure following best practices
+- **Create frontend with shadcn and vite**, a new React project with either Shadcn UI + Tailwind CSS or just Vite + Tailwind CSS using a single command.
 - **Instant MongoDB Integration**: Connect to MongoDB with zero configuration
 - **Generate Mongoose Schema**: Generate Mongoose Schema with just one command
 - **Development Ready**: Hot-reloading enabled for both frontend and backend